| San Antonio Spurs History

 The team was relocated to San Antonio and was originally going to be called either the San Antonio Gunslingers or the Texas Gunslingers, but was later changed to Spurs.

-The Spurs have been one of the NBA's most consistent franchises, missing the playoffs only 5 times in their history, and only 4 times since joining the NBA.
-They have never had back-to-back years of missing the playoffs, and have had only 7 losing seasons in their history.
+From 1976 until 2019 The Spurs were one of the NBA's most consistent franchises, missing the playoffs only 5 times, and only 4 times since joining the NBA.
+They had never had back-to-back years of missing the playoffs, and had only 7 losing seasons.

 First Female Coach: